HenrikSamuelsson/c-coding-standard/no-dead-code/no-dead-code.md

 ## Exceptions

-Modules that are intended to be reused as libraries in other projects are a allowed the include functions and types not used in the current project.
+Modules that are intended to be reused as libraries in other projects are allowed to include functions and types not used in the current project.

 ## Rationale